Error correction in short time steps during the application of quantum gates: Mathematical formulation

+A similar reasoning is used for every term containing an odd number of Hamiltonians, leaving only the even powers of $\lambda$ in the expansion.

-Considering initially the state of the system separable from the environment -- before $t=0$ no errors were occurring, which means that $S$ and $E$ cannot be entangled -- we find the following equation for the final state:
+Considering the state of the object-system initially separable from the environment -- before $t=0$ no errors were occurring, which means that $S$ and $E$ cannot be entangled -- we find the following equation for the final state:

 where the error superoperator $\mathcal{E}_S (t)$ acts on the density matrix according to: